Despite their varied hues, the color of the M&M you pop into your mouth has zero effect on the flavor.

 Green Antifreeze

-IAT is a mixture of various compounds, such as phosphates and silicones, with either propylene glycol or ethylene glycol.
+IAT is a mixture of diverse compounds, such as phosphates and silicones, with either propylene glycol or ethylene glycol.

-Phosphates are derived from phosphoric acid and help soften water and eliminate oil and grease.
-Silicones, on the other hand, function as a metal sealant, protecting them from diverse chemicals, moisture, and general deterioration.
+Phosphates are derived from phosphoric acid and help soften water and eliminate oil and dirt.
+Silicones, on the other hand, function as a metal sealant, protecting them from various chemicals, moisture, and overall decay.

 Propylene glycol and ethylene glycol are what keeps your engine from overheating.